History of Frisbee and Disc Sports in Canada

 Freestyle Frisbee History

-Note: This information was referenced and time-lined from disc sport historical and biographical articles including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations, and other historical resources.
-This article was researched, written, and compiled by Frisbee and disc sports historians.
+Note: This information was referenced and time-lined from disc sport historical and biographical articles, including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations, and other historical facts..
+This article was researched, written, and compiled by historians specializing in Frisbee and disc sports.
 The history in this document may change as events and people are added.
-Linking or reproduction in whole or part with properly linked crediting is permitted (discsportshistory.com).
-For more information, contact: discsports@hotmail.com

 Top feature photo: Mark Lloyd, Toronto Rush, AUDL.

-© 2023 Disc Sports History.
+© 2025 Disc Sports History.
 All rights reserved.

 Create a website or blog at WordPress.com